Important information regarding the entrance examination (Updated as of June 8, 2023)

-In order to further develop research skills from the master’s course, starting with the basic research procedure acquired in “Media Creation Research 1”, students will develop the ability to independently carry out research activities from a research perspective based on their own themes and from an interdisciplinary and international perspective, as well as understand research methods for high-quality media creation.
+In order to further develop research skills for their master’s research, building upon the basic research methods acquired in “Media Creation Research 1”, students will develop the ability to independently carry out research activities from a perspective based on their own themes with an interdisciplinary and international perspective, as well as understand research methods for high-quality media creation.
 In this course, students will learn to understand the research methods for high-quality media creation through practice.
-Students will come to understand what is required to write a paper on media representation and master the process of writing through exercises in literature search, collection of research examples, hypothesis setting and theoretical verification, and discussion methods.
+Students will come to understand the necessary components for writing a paper on media representation and master the process of writing through exercises in literature search, collection of research examples, hypothesis setting and theoretical verification, and discussion methods.

 Class 1: guidance